medanisjbara/synapse-termux/GUIDE.md

 $ pip install matrix-synapse
 ```

-Then it's now time to generate a configuration file.
+It's now time to generate a configuration file.
 In the same directory (and while the virtual environment is activated).
 Execute the following:
 ```shell
 $ python -m synapse.app.homeserver \
     --server-name my.domain.name \